image by jaci XIII | download the iPhone wallpaper

 Holy moly, your comments are spot on!
 Thank you so much for such a thoughtful response.
 You are right, some experiences of the current self are integral to bonding with readers, and also for personal processing and growth.
 I agree with what you said about how to choose – “Can I describe the lesson I learned from it?
 If so, onto the blog it goes!
 If I’m still mucking about in the issue and feeling confusion, fear, anger, etc. about it… then I keep marinating until the lesson makes itself clear.”

 That is exactly how I look at it – by attempting to extract “lessons learned” from my experiences, it causes me to look at potentially negative experiences with a positive light.
-For example, being miserable about having to wake up early on Monday caused me to write a post about 5 ways to love Mondays (http://jessicamullen.com/2010/03/01/5-ways-to-love-mondays/)
+For example, being miserable about having to wake up early on Monday caused me to write a post about 5 ways to love Mondays (https://jessicamullen.com/2010/03/01/5-ways-to-love-mondays/)

 Being able to be in a positive emotional state when I write a post is so important.
 I think that might be the simplest way I can look at it – if I can write the post and feel good while doing it, I know I’m doing the right thing.
 If I feel crappy or negative, I’m off track.